 There is certainly room for additional talents, should a Judge decide his or her campaign needs more - or if they feel one was given the 'short end of the stick' and deserves its own entry.
-And that's fine.
-The idea here is to cover most everything that should come up in the course of regular play, whether the game makes use of the entire Universal Heroes rules or just bits and pieces of it.
+And that's fine!
+The idea here is to cover as much as is reasonably possible which might come up in the course of regular play, whether the game makes use of the entire Universal Heroes rules or just bits and pieces of it.

 Special Talent Rules